Haridas (2013 film): Release

-The satellite rights of the film were sold to Zee Thamizh.
-The movie was released on 22 February 2013 along with Ameerin Aadhi Bhagavan to average collections and at number 5 in the Chennai box office.
+The film was released on 22 February 2013 along with Ameerin Aadhi Bhagavan to average collections and at number 5 in the Chennai box office.
 Over the coming weeks, the collection improved and it moved to number 4 at the box office.
 It completed 50 days run at limited centers in Chennai and at the end of the theatrical run, it did mediocre business.

 Critical reception

-The movie opened to extremely positive reviews.
-Sify rated the movie as "Haridas makes for absolutely compelling viewing.
-It tugs at your heartstrings, and urges you to introspect and makes you look at children with disability differently.
-Go for it!".
-Kollytalk rated the movie as "An adorable effort on celluloid.
-It has come as fresh air among load of mindless flicks that try in vain to entertain or engage us."
-Critics also appreciated the performance of the lead actors, Kishore, Sneha and Prithviraj.
-Galatta rated the movie as "Three cheers to Haridas team!
-A sensible film, which will be a sure winner at the boxoffice.
-Don't miss it."
-Yahoo rated the movie as "Emotionally uplifting film and it is an effort that is sure to attract lot of attention from the masses."
+The movie opened to positive reviews.
+A critic from Sify rated the movie as "Haridas makes for absolutely compelling viewing.
+It tugs at your heartstrings, and urges you to introspect and makes you look at children with disability badly for it!".
+A critic from Yahoo rated the movie as "Emotionally uplifting film and it is an effort that is sure to attract lot of attention from the masses."
 The Hindu rated the movie as "Story of action and emotions.
 Watch Haridas.
 He deserves to be supported."
-Behindwoods rated the movie as "Honorable tribute to parental love and sacrifice."
-Tikkview.com given 4.1/5 for haridas and their review says that "Touching tale.Highly recommended...
-Everything about this film is come out well, Direction, Screenplay, Actors etc.Story have the depth to touch audience heart."

-Remakes

-The film is going to be remade in Bhojpuri.
-The film is to be directed by Judo Ramu, son of ace stunt master Judo.
-K. K. Rathnam.
-Judo Ramu has directed several films in Bhojpuri, including the Rajinikanth-starrer Baadshah, and was so impressed with Haridas that he has decided to remake it.